Cray-HPE/community/sig-CSM-Multi-Tenancy/meetings/2022-04-22/README.md

             * Groups change when ~ git changes
             * Concern about using static xname maps on much larger systems (mgmt overhead)
                 * Currently using smaller system
-                * Might be nice to proivde hardware selectors to abstract explicit xname mapping
+                * Might be nice to support hardware selectors to abstract explicit xname mapping
                     * e.g., 10 GPU nodes, 30 multi-core nodes
                 * Eventually need to discuss placement constraints and trade-offs (not MVP)
                     * HSN and chassis placement